How to Write a Pitch Letter That Gets Noticed

 Some examples of products I have reviewed :

+You can find my media kit attached with our current reader demographics, views, social media numbers and more.
 I look forward to hearing from you and working with your company!